 There will likely be a public hearing.
 Even if you can get the town council on board, you may have a separate fight on your hands with neighbors who will petition to prevent you from being able to build.

-The square footage of each floor of the property, (certain towns include basements, others do not) will be added together and then divided by the size of the lot.
+- Floor area ratio: The square footage of each floor of the property (certain towns include basements, others do not) will be added together and then divided by the size of the lot.
 The total floor area can only be a certain percentage of the lot size, which each town will determine.

-There will be code restrictions on the size and placement of structures such as garages and sheds.
-There may be a requirement as to how many parking spaces you must have for the property.
+- Accessory buildings: There will be code restrictions on the size and placement of structures such as garages and sheds.
+There may be a requirement as to how many parking spaces are required for the property's size.
 Some towns may even require these spaces to be covered.